JereKuusela/valheim-infinity_hammer/publish/README.md

 - No creator: Builds without setting the creator information (won't be targeted by the enemies).
 Disabled by default.
 - No durability loss: Hammer autorepairs used durability.
 - No stamina cost: Hammer auto-regens used stamina.
-- Overwrite health: Sets the health of built or repaired objects.
+- Overwrite health: Sets the health of built or repaired objects (0 reverts to the default max health, except for creatures).
 - Remove anything: Allows removing any object.
 Disabled by default.
 - Remove range: Range for removing (capped at about 50 meters).
 - Repair anything: Allows repairing any object.
 Disabled by default.